eventide-project/poll/README.md

 # Poll

-Generalized implementation of polling with support for polling interval and timeout.
+Generalized implementation of polling, with support for timeout and polling interval.

 ## Example